Jeklah/echoes_rpg/README.md

 - **Performance Optimization**: Especially for older hardware
 - **Documentation**: Improve guides and code documentation

-### Development Setup
+### How to Contribute
 1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
+2. Create a feature branch for your improvement
-3. Test on your target platform
+3. Test thoroughly on your target platform
 4. Submit a pull request with detailed description

-### Coding Standards
-- Follow Rust best practices and idioms
-- Maintain cross-platform compatibility
-- Document public APIs
-- Include tests for new functionality

 ## 📄 License